Spanish conquest of the Inca Empire

 Huayna Capac was the son of the previous ruler, Túpac Inca, and the grandson of Pachacuti, the Emperor who, by conquest, had commenced the dramatic expansion of the Inca Empire from its cultural and traditional base in the area around Cusco.
 On his accession to the throne, Huayna Capac had continued the policy of expansion by conquest, taking Inca armies north into what is today Ecuador.
-While he had to put down a number of rebellions during his reign, by the time of his death, his legitimacy was as unquestioned as was the primacy of Inca power.
+While he had to put down a number of rebellions during his reign, by the time of his death, his legitimacy was unquestioned, as was the primacy of Inca power.

 Expansion had caused its own set of problems.
 Many parts of the empire retained distinct cultures, which were at best reluctant to become part of the greater imperial project.
 Due to its size, and the fact that all communication and travel had to take place by foot or by boat, the Inca Empire proved increasingly difficult to administer and govern, with the Inca Emperor having increasingly less influence over local areas.

 Huayna Capac relied on his sons to support his reign.
 While he had many children, both legitimate – born of his sister-wives, under the Inca system – and illegitimate, two sons are historically important.
 Prince Túpac Cusi Hualpa, also known as Huáscar, was the son of Coya Mama Rahua Occllo of the royal line.
 The second was Atahualpa, an illegitimate son who was likely born of a daughter of the last independent King of Quitu, one of the states conquered by Huayna Capac during the expansion of the Inca Empire.
 These two sons would play pivotal roles in the final years of the Inca Empire.

-The Spanish conquistador Pizarro and his men were greatly aided in their enterprise by invading when the Inca Empire was in the midst of a war of succession between the princes Huáscar and Atahualpa.
+The Spanish conquistador Pizarro and his army of men were greatly aided in their enterprise by invading when the Inca Empire was in the midst of a war of succession between the princes Huáscar and Atahualpa.
 Atahualpa seems to have spent more time with Huayna Capac during the years when he was in the north with the army conquering Ecuador.
 Atahualpa was thus closer to and had better relations with the army and its leading generals.
 When both Huayna Capac and his eldest son and designated heir, Ninan Cuyochic, died suddenly in 1528 from what was probably smallpox, a disease introduced by the Spanish into the Americas, the question of who would succeed as emperor was thrown open.
 Huayna had died before he could nominate the new heir.

 At the time of Huayna Capac's death, Huáscar was in the capital Cuzco, while Atahualpa was in Quito with the main body of the Inca army.
 Huáscar had himself proclaimed Sapa Inca (i.e. "Only Emperor") in Cuzco, but the army declared loyalty to Atahualpa.
-The resulting dispute led to the Inca Civil War.
+The resulting dispute led to the Inca Civil War, prior to the conquest.